google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 in this case a [`FileSystemFileHandle`][fs-file-handle] that contains the properties and methods needed to interact with the file.

 It’s helpful to keep a reference to the file handle around so that it can be used later.
 It’ll be needed to save changes back to the file, or to perform any other file operations.
-In the next few milestones, installed Progressive Web Apps will also be able to save the handle to IndexedDB and persist access to the file across page reloads.
+In the next few versions of Chrome, installed Progressive Web Apps will also be able to save the handle to IndexedDB and persist access to the file across page reloads.

 #### Read a file from the file system

-Now that you have a handle to a file, you can get the properties of the file, or access the file itself.
-For now, let’s simply read the contents of the file.
-Calling `handle.getFile()` returns a [`File`][file-api-spec] object, which contains binary data as a blob.
-To get the data from the blob, call one of the reader methods (`slice()`, `stream()`, `text()`, `arrayBuffer()`).
+Now that you have a handle to a file, you can get the file's properties, or access the file itself.
+For now, let’s simply read its contents.
+Calling `handle.getFile()` returns a [`File`][file-api-spec] object, which contains a blob.
+To get the data from the blob, call one of [its methods][blob-methods] (`slice()`, `stream()`, `text()`, `arrayBuffer()`).

 ```js
 const file = await fileHandle.getFile();